redpen-cc/redpen-doc/source/index.rst

 Running examples
 ------------------

-We extract the DocumentValidator zipped file.
+We extract the RedPen zipped file.

 .. code-block:: bash